 All students must successfully complete the Foundations of Medicine curriculum or equivalent prior to taking USMLE Step 1.
+Students must have taken USMLE Step 1 and Transition to Clinical Experiences (TTCE), a course which is offered only one time per year in February, prior to progressing to the Clinical Experience phase of the curriculum.
+In addition, see below for different scenarios and requirements related to USMLE Step 1:

-Prior to progressing to the Clinical Experiences phase of the curriculum, students must have taken and posted a Pass on USMLE Step 1 and Transition to Clinical Experiences (TTCE), a course which is only offered one time per year in February.
-Students who have been approved for additional time to study for USMLE Step 1, will take the TTCE course with their cohort (see section below "Request for Additional Time to Study and Prepare for USMLE Step 1").
-MD/PhD and MD-MPH students are required to take and post a Pass on the USMLE Step 1 prior to being eligible to enter their graduate studies portion of their program.
+- > Students who have taken USMLE Step 1 before the start of TTCE but are awaiting their score are allowed to progress to the Clinical Experience phase pending the result.
+A student who has started a clinical course following completion of TTCE but then receives a No Pass on their USMLE Step 1, will meet with an Assistant Dean for Student Affairs for support and to discuss options.
+Students in this situation will have the option of finishing the current course, or withdrawing from the current course, depending on the timing of the USMLE Step 1 No Pass notification, OHSU registrar policy, and student wishes.
+Students in this situation are not allowed to take any future clinical coursework, or progress to any other OHSU curricular opportunities (e.g., MD-PhD or MD/MPH graduate coursework, Physician-Scientist and Pathology Experiences, other OHSU graduate degree) until they post a Pass on USMLE Step 1.
+See additional section below "Any student who does not pass Step 1". - Students who have been approved for additional time to study for USMLE Step 1 will take the TTCE course with their cohort.
+Students in the dual-degree programs (i.e., MD/PhD and MD-MPH) as well as students who pursue any other degree at OHSU, are required to take and post a Pass on the USMLE Step 1 prior to being eligible to enter their graduate studies portion of their program (or other degree program) at OHSU.
 Students pursuing the Physician-Scientist and Pathology Year Experiences are required to take and post a Pass on the USMLE Step 1 prior to transitioning to these curricular opportunities.
-Students who have been approved for additional time to study for USMLE Step 1 prior to support this preparation, must post a Pass on USMLE Step 1, and who have taken a Leave of Absence (LOA) to support this preparation, must post a Pass on USMLE Step 1 prior to re-entry and prior to being allowed to register for coursework in the MD Program.
+Students who have been approved for additional time to study for USMLE Step 1 and who have taken a Leave of Absence (LOA) to support this preparation, must post a Pass on USMLE Step 1 prior to re-entry and prior to being allowed to register for coursework in the MD Program.